Kunwar-Suman/frontend/README.md

 - **Education**: Academic background and qualifications
 - **Projects**: Portfolio of projects with descriptions and links
 - **More Links**: Additional external links and resources

-### Customizing Your Portfolio

-To personalize the portfolio, simply edit the values in the `portfolio.config.ts` file.
-All changes will be reflected throughout the site automatically without having to modify multiple files.

 Example usage in a component: